8 Fun Ways to Teach Your Singapore Pre-schooler to Read and Write!

 To help them overcome these difficulties, make sure that your child starts writing by using pencils that have fat tips.
 Then hold their hand and guide them through the shapes of the letters.
 This will help to build their confidence and familiarity with the letters before they start writing independently.

-- Sand writing : This was a suggestion from a colleague of mine who got his students in the Middle East to practice writing letters in small sand trays.
+- Sand Writing: This was a suggestion from a colleague of mine who got his students in the Middle East to practise writing letters in small sand trays.
 Most children enjoy playing in the sand and this was a fun way of channelling that enthusiasm towards a literacy aim.

 As their writing confidence develops, you can ask them to spell whole words in the sand.
 One piece of health and safety advice for parents - make sure that their children are not touching the sand and then their mouths.

 - Sandpaper Letter Tiles: These can be found in many pre-school materials shops.
 They are small tiles about the size of eight square inches and have various phonemes written in sandpaper in the middle of the tile.
 Cover your child’s eyes and then ask them to follow the letter and guess which one is on the tile.
 This is a tactile game that will appeal to your child’s sensory perceptions.

 - www.starfall.com – This is a favourite used by many pre-school teachers that focuses on improving awareness of different phoneme patterns and build basic reading fluency.